WestonGFX/ClippyCat/README.md

 You can switch between themes in the Settings menu.

-## To-Do List

-Here are some ideas to improve ClippyCat:

-1. **Customizable Themes**: Allow users to create and apply custom themes.
-2. **Clipboard Item Editing**: Enable users to edit text clipboard items directly in the app.
-3. **Advanced Search**: Add filters for content type, tags, and date ranges.
-4. **Clipboard Item Preview**: Show a preview of clipboard items before pasting.
-5. **Custom Hotkeys**: Allow users to configure their own hotkeys.
-6. **Drag-and-Drop Support**: Enable dragging clipboard items into other applications.
-7. **Encrypted Storage**: Add an option to encrypt clipboard history for security.
-8. **Auto-Cleanup**: Automatically delete old clipboard items based on user-defined rules.
-9. **Rich Text Support**: Handle rich text formats like HTML and Markdown.
-10. **Image Compression**: Option to compress images before saving to reduce database size.
-11. **Clipboard Templates**: Save frequently used text snippets as templates.
-12. **Dark Mode Toggle**: Add a button to quickly switch between light and dark modes.
-13. **Performance Optimization**: Improve the app's responsiveness with large clipboard histories.

-Extra to-do list for new features:

-1.  **OCR Support**: Implement OCR (Optical Character Recognition) to extract text from images copied to the clipboard.
-2.  **Context Menu Integration**: Add options to the right-click context menu for quick access to ClippyCat features.
-3.  **Regular Expression Support**: Allow users to search clipboard items using regular expressions.
-4.  **Automatic Tagging**: Automatically tag clipboard items based on content analysis.
-5.  **Global Hotkeys**: Set global hotkeys for specific actions, even when the app is minimized.
-6.  **Password Protection**: Require a password to access the clipboard history.
-7.  **Network Clipboard**: Share clipboard content across multiple computers on a local network.
-8.  **Scripting Support**: Allow users to automate tasks using scripts.
-9.  **Version Control Integration**: Integrate with version control systems to track changes to code snippets.
-10. **Audio Clip Support**: Add support for logging and playing audio clips copied to the clipboard.

-Extra features to come in future releases:

-1. **Add Cloud Sync**: Sync clipboard history across devices using cloud storage.
-2. **Clipboard Analytics**: Provide insights into clipboard usage patterns.
-3. **Clipboard Sharing**: Share clipboard items via email or messaging apps.
-4. **Multi-Monitor Support**: Ensure the app works seamlessly across multiple monitors.
-5. **Clipboard History Limit**: Allow users to set a maximum number of clipboard items to keep.
-6. **Mobile App**: Develop a companion app for Android and iOS.
-7. **Portable Mode**: Create a portable version of the app that runs without installation.
-8. **Integration with Password Managers**: Prevent sensitive data like passwords from being logged.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.